Administration Guide

 Alloy Navigator supports the following types of operations:

-• External Command - runs PowerShell commands and scripts.
-For details, see External Command.
+• External Command: Runs a PowerShell command or script.
+For details, see External Command

 NOTE: All operations except for E-mail Notifications are executed in the order they appear in the list.
 To reorder operations, use the Move Up and Move Down buttons.